 Henry Lee (Boston, Massachusetts)

-Xuan Yun’s senior martial arts disciple, Henry Lee, began his studies of martial arts at age 13.
-His studies included Wushu, Southern Fist, and Sanda, however, he suffered a serious back injury that put him in constant pain for years.
-His future ability to lead a pain-free life, let alone having a future in martial arts was put into question.
-It was then that he began studying Chen style Tai Chi and sought out acupuncture as a treatment method for his back.
-Through these methods, he was able to greatly reduce his pain and regain about 75% of his original function back.
+Master Xuan Yun Zhou’s senior martial arts disciple and Head Instructor of Daoist Gate’s Wudang Boston school, Henry Lee, began his studies of martial arts at age 13.
+His studies included Wushu, Southern Fist, and Sanda; however, he suffered a serious back injury that put him in constant pain for years.
+His future ability to lead a pain-free life, let alone having a future in martial arts, was put into question.
+He began studying Chen-style Tai Chi and sought out acupuncture as a treatment method for his back.
+Through these methods, he greatly reduced his pain and regained about 75% of his original function back.

 Barbara Tindall (Newburyport, Massachusetts)

-Barb currently takes classes with Master Zhou in Wudang Long Form, Form 13, Tai Chi Sword, and Taiyi Five Elements.
+Barb currently takes classes with Daoist Master Zhou in Wudang Long Form, Taiji 13, Tai Chi Sword, and Taiyi Five Elements.
 She teaches classes in Newburyport at the Public Library and the Brown School.

 Vicky McGhee (Delaware)

-Vicky has been practicing, learning and instructing tai chi since in 1991.
-She started in 1991 for one year with Dr. Tze Chao learning the long form Yang Style.
-In 2001 she started training with Master Zhenkang Sun in the simplified forms a Yang based tai chi.
-She is proficient in the 8, 12, 16, 24, 42 and 48 forms, plus the 32 sword form and Kung Fu Tai Chi fan form, Dong Yue 13 postures and sword form, Wu broadsword and Dong Yue broadsword Under Master Sun and Master Frank Allen she studied Cheng Style Ba Gua Zhang from 2005-2008 and returned to training 2015 to present day.
-In 2004-2007 she trained under Master Sun Shaolin Kung Fu with special training event with Grand Master Shi De Zhuo and Shaolin Abbot She De Li.
-In 2006 she won the Silver Medal in the 42 form during the International Tai Chi Competition held in Xi’An China.
+Vicky has been practicing, learning, and instructing tai chi since 1991.
+She started in 1991 for one year with Dr. Tze Chao learning the long-form Yang Style.
+In 2001 she started training with Master Zhenkang Sun in the simplified forms of Yang-based tai chi.
+She is proficient in the 8, 12, 16, 24, 42, and 48 forms, plus the 32 sword form and Kung Fu Tai Chi fan form, Dong Yue 13 postures and sword form, Wu broadsword, and Dong Yue broadsword Under Master Sun and Master Frank Allen she studied Cheng Style Ba Gua Zhang from 2005-2008 and returned to training 2015 to present day.
+From 2004-2007 she trained under Master Sun Shaolin Kung Fu with a special training event with Grand Master Shi De Zhuo and Shaolin Abbot She De Li.
+In 2006 she won the Silver Medal in the 42 forms during the International Tai Chi Competition held in Xi’an China.

 Vicky is an independent instructor for private groups and individuals.
-Vicky began training with Master Zhou July 2013.
+Vicky began training with Daoist Spiritual Master Xuan Yun Zhou in July 2013.